 The trial structure (Figure 3, upper panel) followed a strictly timed sequence of events to ensure invariant response times and reward delays.
 Actor and partner rats were put in their respective starting boxes at the beginning of each trial.
 The actor moved first (time 0s, t0) into one of the compartments, followed by the partner (or toy rat, see below; t10).
 In cases where the partner would not enter spontaneously, the experimenter gently pushed the animal in the compartment (pushing the partner had no effect on the actors' choices, see Supplementary Information).
-To control for social exploration motives, systematic approach/avoidance behavior as well as distance between rats, the partner was always, i.e. after OR- and BR-choices, directed into the compartment directly facing the compartment chosen by the actor by opening one door only, thus keeping the average distance between animals constant for both choice alternatives (typically, rats ran to the reward delivery location and waited for the pellets to fall through the funnels).
+To control for social exploration motives, systematic approach/avoidance behavior as well as distance between rats, the partner was always, i.e. after OR- and BR-choices, directed into the compartment directly facing the compartment chosen by the animals constant for both choice alternatives (typically, rats ran to the reward delivery location and waited for the pellets to fall through the funnels).
 Reward(s) were delivered (t25) according to the actor's choice.
 All trials had identical length.
-In every session, actors started with n=6 forced trials, half to the left and remaining half to the right side in a pseudo-randomized order, followed by n=25 free choice trials.
+In every session, actors started with n = 6 forced trials, half to the left and remaining half to the right side in a pseudo-randomized order, followed by n = 25 free choice trials.

 Figure 3 | Typical trial structure for PCT and MDT.
 PCT: both rats started in their respective starting boxes.
 Actors moved first (time 0s, t0) into one of the two compartments.
 Ten seconds later (t10), the partner was directed to the opposite compartment, i.e. facing the actor.
-Rewards were delivered (t25) either to the actor rat only after own-reward (0R) choices, or to both rats after both-reward (0R) choices.
+Rewards were delivered (t25) either to the actor rat only after own-reward (OR) choices, or to both rats after both-reward (BR) choices.
 Rats were replaced in their respective starting box for the subsequent trial.
 The toy condition was identical, including reward delivery schemes, except that the partner rat was replaced by an inanimate toy.
-MDT: Actors moved into the left or right compartment (t0) and received either a small (0) pellets) or large (0) pellets) rewards (0) before being replaced in the starting box for the following trial.
+MDT: Actors moved into the left or right compartment (t0) and received either a small (3 pellets) or large (6 pellets) rewards (t10) before being replaced in the starting box for the following trial.